On this page

 7. Enter an App integration name, such as "Okta MCP Server".

-8. In Grant type, select Device Authorization.
+8. In the Grant type, select Device Authorization.

 9. Configure the redirect URIs: